-Children will follow the Read Write Inc. phonics program Children will access reading and writing through a range Children will access weekly 'Helicopter Story' sessions to Comprehension Progression of skills he sounds taught in class.
-Autumn Is developing a love of stories and listens with increasing attention.
-Enjoys engaging with non-fiction text.
-Enjoys talking to friends and adults about their favourite stories.
-Is able to talk about the main event in a story and can predict what might happen.
-Can retell a story using role-play and small world resources using some story language.
-Spring Is able to talk about a range of favourite stories and makes links to stories they have previously heard and to their own experience.
-Has a good understanding of story structure and can adapt a story to include their own ideas.
-Begin to understand the purpose of nonfiction text and use them to learn new facts.
-Summer Begin to discuss different types of books including stories, non- fiction, poetry and rhymes.
-Begins to make up their own stories using vocabulary that has been learnt in whole class session, small group sessions and during child-initiated play.
-Children at the expected level of development will: • demonstrate understanding of what has been read to t • anticipate - where appropriate - key events in stories; hem by retelling stories and narratives using their own wo ring discussions about stories, non-fiction, rhymes and poe Autumn Read most set 1 RWI letter sounds.
-To begin to blend CVC words with taught phonemes.
-Is beginning to read simple captions.
-Is able to recognise their own name.
-Spring Begin to learn RWI red words.
-Beginning to read set 2 RWI diagraphs/ trigraphs.
-Confidently blend CVC/ CVCC words with taught phonemes and diagraphs.
-Beginning to read simple phrases and sentences made up of words with known Summer Can read set 2 RWI diagraphs/ trigraphs.
-Begin to read simple books that are matched to the RWI programme.
-Can read simple sentences_made up of words with known letter- sound correspondences and, where necessary, a few exception words.
-Shows a good understanding of what they
+Literacy- Reading and Writing

+Children will follow the Read Write Inc. phonics programme that is systematic and structured.
+Storybooks align to the sounds taught in class.

+Children will access reading and writing through a range of high-quality texts including a range of genres.

+Children will access weekly 'Helicopter Story' sessions to develop their story telling.

+Comprehension

+- Is developing a love of stories and listens with increasing attention. - Enjoys engaging with non-fiction text. - Enjoys talking to friends and adults about their favourite stories. - Is able to talk about the main event in a story and can predict what might happen. - Can retell a story using role-play and small world resources using some story language.

+- Is able to talk about a range of favourite stories and makes links to stories they have previously heard and to their own experience. - Has a good understanding of story structure and can adapt a story to include their own ideas. - Begin to understand the purpose of nonfiction text and use them to learn new facts.

+- Begin to discuss different types of books including stories, non- fiction, poetry and rhymes. - Begins to make up their own stories using vocabulary that has been learnt in whole class session, small group sessions and during childinitiated play.

+- demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary; - anticipate where appropriate key events in stories; - use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play

+Word Reading- Link to RWI curriculum

+- Read most set 1 RWI letter sounds.

+- To begin to blend CVC words with taught phonemes.

+- Is beginning to read simple captions.

+- Is able to recognise their own name.

+- Begin to learn RWI red words. - Beginning to read set 2 RWI diagraphs/ trigraphs. - Confidently blend CVC/ CVCC words with taught phonemes and diagraphs. - Beginning to read simple phrases and sentences made up of words with known letter- sound correspondences and, where necessary, a few exception words.

+- Can read set 2 RWI diagraphs/ trigraphs. - Begin to read simple books that are matched to the RWI programme. - Can read simple sentences made up of words with known letter- sound correspondences and, where necessary, a few exception words. - Shows a good understanding of what they have read.

+• Read books with a range of set 1 and when

+appropriate set 2 sounds and taught tricky

+words.

+• Beginning to show a good understanding of

+what they have read.

+- say a sound for each letter in the alphabet and at least 10 digraphs; - read words consistent with their phonic knowledge by sound-blending; - read aloud simple sentences and books that are consistent with their phonic knowledge, including some common exception words.

+Writing